+Attention is another major topic studied by the field of cognitive psychology.
 Attention is a state of focused awareness on some aspect of the environment.
 This ability to focus your attention allows you to take in knowledge about relevant stimuli in the world around you while at the same time filtering out things that are not particularly important.

 At any given moment in time, you are taking in an immense amount of information from your visual, auditory, olfactory, tactile, and taste senses.
 Because the human brain has a limited capacity for handling all of this information, attention is both limited and selective.
 Your attentional processes allow you to focus on the things that are relevant and essential for your survival while filtering out extraneous details.

 How people form, recall, and retain memories is another important focus in the study of cognitive psychology.
 The two major types of memory that researchers tend to look at are known as short-term memory and long-term memory.
 Short-term memories are all the things that you are actively thinking about and aware of at any given moment.
 This type of memory is both limited and very brief.
 Estimates suggest that you can probably hold anywhere from 5 to 9 items in short-term memory for approximately 20 to 30 seconds.

 If this information is actively rehearsed and attended to, it may be moved over into what is known as long-term memory.
 This type of memory is, as the name suggests, much more durable.
 While these longer lasting memories are still susceptible to forgetting, the information retained in your long-term memory can last anywhere from days to decades.